 The status of a student who was on Academic Probation the previous term and who had been previously suspended without since having achieved Clear Academic Status and whose cumulative GPA that term remained below the level required by this policy for the total number of credit hours attempted at the institution and whose GPA for that term was below 2.0.

 Appeal of Academic Suspension

-The process by which a student suspended for one term or one year (whether a "native" student or a transfer student) may request readmission without having to serve the suspension.
+The process by which a student suspended for one term or one year (whether a "native" student or a transfer student) may request readmission through the Academic Suspension Appeals Committee.